-These material provide rapid and accurate correction of many subtle facial defects.
+These materials provide rapid and accurate correction of many subtle facial defects.
 Both of these materials are injected directly beneath the skin and essentially “fill” the area to help smooth and blend it with the surrounding skin.
 There is very little recovery time necessary and the treatments usually take only a few minutes.
 Collagen has been used for many years and has stood the test of time.
 It is derived from animal protein that has been treated to limit reactivity.
 The benefits from collagen last approximately 4-6 months, at which point it can be re-injected.

 Dermalogen is derived from human protein.
-This may allow it to be better accepted by the body and also allow its result to be more long lasting.
+This may allow it to be better accepted by the body and also allow its result to be more long-lasting.
 Both collagen and dermalogen require a test dosage prior to treatment to make sure there is no allergic reaction.
 The incidence of adverse reactions to either of these products is extremely low.

 Tips to Remember:

 - The main risks involved with any implant or injectable are infection, rejection and reaction at the site, which may result in scarring.
 These risks are very low and can often be corrected with medical therapy if they should occur.
 All patients are placed on appropriate antibiotic therapy for a short course.